Lily Flexmore Welcomes You!

 I would like to express my sincere thanks to my Great Great Niece, Ms. Karen Wall for her work in searching for me over more than twenty years!

 Karen...thank you so much for your sustained efforts, without which I would never have been found!
-I would have forever remained a mystery, and my life, my lovely husband and my career would have remained lost in the mists of time.
+I would have forever remained a mystery, and the story of my life, my lovely husband and my career would have remained lost in the mists of time.

 Like the song says....I once was lost, but now am found!!!!!!!
 Thank you so much, Karen, for also finding the last resting place of my husband, George Ambrose White and myself.